Do I need to offer my employees a Pension Plan?

 ⚠️ Important

-Employers cannot refuse to let eligible staff join or opt in, and they can’t treat employees unfairly for being in a pension.
+Employers cannot refuse to let eligible staff join or opt in, and they cannot treat employees unfairly for being in a pension.

-In the UK, it’s generally quite straightforward for an employer to set up a workplace pension—especially compared to how complex it used to be.
-Most of the heavy lifting is handled by pension providers.
+In the UK, it’s generally quite straightforward for an employer to set up a workplace pension.
+Most of the process is handled by pension providers.

 🧩 How easy is it really?